 Because methodologies were developed in the US, non-U.S. methodologies may be biased due to shorter timeframes

-Summary of impacts (according to de Servigny)
+Summary of impacts (according to de Servigny):

 Use of through-the-cycle approach implies more stability but less (temporal) accuracy

 Longer time horizons imply higher cumulative default probability, but even more so for speculative ratings

 During a recession, probability of default increases and so does rating migration volatility

 Financial firms tend to exhibit less rating consensus (i.e., variability among agencies)

 Non-U.S. methods may be biased due to lack of methodological seasoning